Tag: Tokugawa Ieyasu

 Shinsen-en (神泉苑)

-Shinsen-en was a garden pond built adjacent to the Daidairi (Imperial Palace) soon after the construction of the Heian-kyo Capital, but it was reduced in size during the Edo period (1603-1868) with the construction of Nijo Castle.
-It is now a temple managed by Toji Temple.
-The following is an excerpt from the Shinsen-en website.…
+Shinsen-en was a garden pond adjacent to the Daidairi (Imperial Palace) soon after the construction of the Heian-kyo Capital.
+But it was reduced in size during the Edo period (1603-1868) with the construction of Nijo Castle.
+Later it became a temple and Toji Temple manages it now.
+The following is an excerpt from the Shinsen-en…

 -